ItsYasiru/personal-site/README.md

 <div align="left">
     <h3>About me</h3>
     <p>
-        I'm 16 years old, still in high school studying for 2023 GCE AL's in mathematics stream, in <a href="https://www.trinitycollege.lk" target="_blank">Trinity College Kandy</a> <i>~ Respice Finem</i>.
+        I'm 16 years old studying in high school for 2023 GCE AL's <a href="https://www.trinitycollege.lk" target="_blank">Trinity College Kandy</a> <i>~ Respice Finem</i>.
-        Got into programming when the pandemic lockdown began in 2020 April, when a dev who intoduced me to to javascript who later suggested me to learn python and javascript.
+        Got into programming when the pandemic lockdown began in 2020 April, when a dev introduced javascript, who later suggested learning python and javascript.
-        Since then I've been coding a lot in both the languages.
+        Since then I've been coding a lot in both languages.
 Met <a href="https://github.com/LeoSko" target="_blank">LeoSko</a> who gave me good advice and an opportunity on to my first ever mass scale project.
-        I plan to become a full stack dev one day.
+I plan to become a full-stack dev one day.
     </p>
     <h3>Skills</h3>
     <p>
-        These are my skills what I'm good and bad at, I code regularly gaining experience and sharpening my skills so this is work in progress.
+        These are my skills, what I'm good and bad at.
+I code regularly gaining experience and sharpening my skills so this is work in progress.
     </p>
     <table>
         <tr>